bjouhier/sublime-text-jsbeautifier/readme.md

 Extract the download archive, paste the JsBeautifier folder in the Sublime Text 2 "Packages" directory, which is located where ever the `Preferences` -> `Browse Packages` option in sublime takes you.

 On Mac OS/X Sublime Text 2 installs it's packages into the `~/Library/Application\ Support/Sublime\ Text\ 2/Packages` directory.
-Here's how I install from the git repo:
+One option is to create a symbolic link from the git repository to the Packages folder.Here's how I install from the git repo on my computer:

-`→ cd ~/src/sublime-text/JsBeautifier` - location of my git repository

-then:

-`→ ln -s . ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/JsBeautifier`
+`→ ln -s ~/src/oss/sublime-text/JsBeautifier ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/JsBeautifier`

 Key Binding
 -----------